bluelabsio/records-mover/INSTALL.md

 ## pyarrow

 `pyarrow` is a Python wrapper around the Apache Arrow native library.
 It's used by records mover to manipulate Parquet files locally.
+The Apache Arrow native library can require build tools to install and is large; if you don't need to deal with Parquet files in the local environment you can work without it.